If you’re looking for a volunteer role in the local area, you’ve come to the right place!

 Can I volunteer if I have a disability?

 Definitely.
 Lots of people with disabilities volunteer, and while there are some (such as physically demanding roles) that might be difficult for you, we’re sure that you will be able to find one that suits you whatever your abilities.
-Find a role on the do-it website (use the search box above) or contact us for more help.
+Find a role from our list of opportunities or contact us for more help.

 Will volunteering affect my benefits?

-Volunteering shouldn’t affect any benefits that you are claiming, but check with your Job Centre advisor to make sure.
+Volunteering shouldn’t affect any benefits that you are claiming.
+Check with your Job Centre advisor to make sure.

-I’ve applied for a role on do-it, what happens next?
+I’ve applied for a role, what happens next?

 We’ll pass your contact details onto the organisation so they can get in touch with you directly to discuss the role.
-You should hear from them in the next week or so, but sometimes it can take a bit longer as lots of organisations only have part-time staff or may be completely volunteer run.
+You should hear from them in the next week or so, but sometimes it can take a bit longer.
+This is because lots of organisations only have part-time staff or may be completely volunteer run.
 If you haven’t heard anything 3 weeks after your application, let us know and we’ll chase it up for you.

 Any other questions?